 Many drive-ins are multi-use, in that they may serve as a swap meet or flea market during the day and drive-in movie theatre at night.
 Some have been converted into something else, like the Daytona Beach Drive-In Christian Church.

 Church-goers can participate either by worshipping inside, outdoors in a shaded area on the lawn, or in the comfort of their car.
 Services are typically 55 minutes and upon arrival, each worshipper is given a bulletin and pre-packaged communion set (grape juice and communion bread) to participate.
-Although the service not projected on a movie screen, the minister, choir, organist, and pianist are visible on the second-story balcony.
+Although the service wasn’t projected on a movie screen using the 4k projectors that we would normally use, the minister, choir, organist, and pianist are visible on the second-story balcony.
 Sunday worship is 8:30 a.m. & 10 a.m.

 The first drive-in movie theatre opened in New Jersey in 1933 by Richard Hollingshead who combined his two favorite interests, cars and movies.
 Since then, drive-ins have become part of American culture.
 For those of us who grew up going to the drive-in, whether with family, friends, or budding romances, jumping in the car and heading to one today is the closest thing to hopping in a time machine and revisiting our youth.
 Except these days, I need a nap before showtime to make it through the night.

 Nuts & Bolts About Visiting Some of Florida’s Drive-In Movie Theatres

 Closed Monday and Tuesday

 Ocala, Fla.
 34480